LOWER YELLOWSTONE RURAL ELECTRIC ASSOCIATION, INC.

-Section 7.
+SECTION 6.
 Furnishing of Other Services.
 The cooperative may elect to provide services other than electricity as permitted by law and as approved by the board.

 RIGHTS AND LIABILITIES OF MEMBERS

-SECTION 1.
-Property Interest of Members.
-Upon dissolution, after a) all debts and liabilities of the Cooperative have been paid; and b) all capital furnished through patronage have been retired as provided in these bylaws, the remaining property and assets of the Cooperative shall be distributed among the members and former members in the proportion which the aggregate patronage of each bears to the total patronage of all members during the seven years preceding the date of the filing of the certificate of dissolution.
+- All capital furnished through patronage have been retired as provided in these bylaws, the remaining property and assets of the Cooperative shall be distributed among the members and former members in the proportion which the aggregate patronage of each bears to the total patronage of all members during the seven years preceding the date of filing of the certificate of dissolution.

 SECTION 2.
 Non-liabiltiy for debts of the Cooperative.
 The private property of the members shall be exempt from execution or other liability for the debts of the Cooperative and no member shall be individually liable or responsible for any debts or liabilities of the Cooperative.

 MEETING OF MEMBERS

 SECTION 1.
 Annual Meeting.
-The annual meeting of the members shall be held during the month of June of each year at such place within a county served by the Cooperative, as selected by the board and which shall be designated in the notice of the meeting, for the purpose of electing board members, passing upon reports for the previous fiscal year and transacting such other business as may come before the meeting.
-It shall be the responsibility of the board to make adequate plans and preparations for the annual meeting.
-Failure to hold the annual meeting at the designated time shall not cause a forfeiture or dissolution of the Cooperative.
+Except as otherwise provided in these bylaws, the Cooperative shall hold an annual meeting of the members each year at a place within one of the counties served by the Cooperative, or by any remote means as designated by the board of trustees, for the purpose of passing upon reports for the previous fiscal year and transacting such other business as may come before the meeting.
+The trustees may, in their sole judgment, decide it is in the best interest of the Cooperative to postpone or cancel the annual meeting.
+Failure to hold the annual meeting shall not cause a forfeiture or dissolution of the Cooperative.